splunk/public-o11y-docs/gdi/get-data-in/application/java/splunk-java-otel-distribution.rst

 The Splunk Distribution of OpenTelemetry Java has the following default settings for context propagation, exporters, and trace settings:

 - W3C tracecontext and W3C baggage context propagation is activated by default.
 See :ref:`advanced-java-otel-configuration`.
-- The OTLP gRPC exporter is configured by default to send spans to the local :ref:`Splunk OpenTelemetry Collector <otel-intro>`.
+- The OTLP exporter is configured by default to send spans to the local :ref:`Splunk OpenTelemetry Collector <otel-intro>`.
 - Unlimited defaults for trace configuration to support full-fidelity tracing.
 See :ref:`advanced-java-otel-configuration`.